Kairotic/liveloom/paper/paper.md

 experience of coding and listening, the live loom brings together coding with seeing and touching.

-Fig xxx. shows the current version of the live loom coding interface.
+Fig \ref{screenshots}. shows the current version of the live loom coding interface.
 The code is shown on the left, using the visual live coding interface Texture [@McLean11], originally designed as an exploratory interface for the TidalCycles environment, but here repurposed for a